pethin/email-svc/README.md

 Getting Started
 ---------------
 1. Run `npm install`
-2. Update the custom domain route in `wrangler.toml` to the domain you wish to use for the email service.
+2. (Optional) Add a custom domain route in `wrangler.toml` to the a domain you wish to use for the email service.
+   - This domain is for the worker service and can be different than your outgoing email address domain.
 3. Update the `DKIM_DOMAIN` and `DKIM_SELECTOR` vars in `wrangler.toml`
    - `DKIM_DOMAIN` is the outgoing email domain
    - `DKIM_SELECTOR` will be the prefix to your `_domainkey` TXT record